 I Would Strongly Urge You

-Now I would strongly urge you that if that is the case that you want to do home improvements or renovations for the purpose of selling that house.
+Now I would strongly urge you that if that is the case you want to do home improvements or renovations for the purpose of selling that house.

 To work with your trusted real estate adviser one to two years in advance and to please complete those repairs one or two years in advance.